October 2, 2024

 The highly-ranked Master of Business Administration program at the University of Nebraska–Lincoln is celebrating 60 years.

-The anniversary will be marked with and MBA reunion Nov.
+The anniversary will be marked with an MBA reunion Nov.
 2. All Nebraska MBA alumni are invited to campus for the event, which will feature free executive education and professional development sessions taught by current faculty and a ticketed tailgate prior to the Nebraska v.
 UCLA football game.

 Transforming throughout its history to meet the needs of students while embracing new technological advances, the program was rebranded as the MBA@Nebraska in 2018.